elyssak10/INST_consolidation_project1/README.md

 # INST_consolidation_project1

-1. including basic introduction to set up the game welcome the user let user input their name in order to personalize following welcome message
+1. The game will welcome the user with a message personalized to their name
+2. From the categories of school, countries and fruits it will randomly choose a word

-2. create categories and inform the player of them
+3. create categories and inform the player of them